taladan/TOP-calculator/README.md

 ### Event logic

+There will be three event listeners on the window:

+- keydown events to run keyHandler
+- keydown event to run addAnimation
+- keyup event to run remove

-There will be two even listeners on the window for keydown events and one event listener on the calculator for mouse click events.
+There will be one event listener on the calculator container:

-The first window event listener will handle the key logic, the second will handle the animation logic for the buttons.
+- click events to run mouseHandler

 The mouse click on the buttons will be styled the same as the animation for the keys via mouse:active

-The calculator listener will handle button presses - animation should go through styling.

 When a user clicks a button or hits a button on the keyboard we need to: